AlexLunaP/Calisnet-backend/CONTRIBUTING.md

 # 📖Calisnet contributing guide💪 <!-- omit in toc -->
-Firstly,thank you for considering contributing to Calisnet!
+Firstly, thanks for considering contributing to Calisnet!

 Contributions are aprecciated: